 Indian Health Service Loan Repayment Program

-You must commit to two years of service in an eligible organization serving the Alaska Native and American Indian communities.
+You must commit to two years of service in an eligible organization or approved site serving the Alaska Native and American Indian communities.
 To qualify, you must have a valid license and a degree.

 State Loan Repayment Program

-Aside from the federal loan forgiveness and repayment options, you could qualify for local options in your state.
+Aside from the federal loan forgiveness and repayment options, you could qualify for local options in your state if you work in underserved areas.
 For example, if you’re looking for physician assistant loan forgiveness New York or California, Iowa or Maine check individual state websites for programs available.

 There are State Loan Repayment Programs (SLRP) from The Health Resources and Services Administration (HRSA) that work with over 30 states to support their loan forgiveness and repayment programs.